jimmitjoo/tjo/readme.md

 ## AI-Native Development (MCP)

-Gemquick is the first AI-native Go framework.
+Tjo is the first AI-native Go framework.
 Use natural language with AI assistants to build your application.

 ### Setup